marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   declared with different class-keys.
 The option can be used either on its own or in conjunction with :option:`-Wredundant-tags`.

-.. option:: -Wmultiple-inheritance , -Wmultiple-inheritance, -Wno-multiple-inheritance
+.. option:: -Wmultiple-inheritance , -Wmultiple-inheritance
+.. option:: -Wno-multiple-inheritance

   .. note::